securitybunker/better-gdpr/readme.txt

 = 2.
 Simple Integration =

-BetterGDPR plugin does not change your database structure, nor it does not create any additional tables to store user consent values.
-Instead, the plugin will open for your site a tenant subdomain at PrivacyBunker.cloud - a service build and maintained by the PranoidGuy.com team.
-This domain will be a privacy portal for your users.
+BetterGDPR plugin does not change your database structure, nor it does not create any additional tables.
+Instead, the plugin will open for your site a tenant subdomain at PrivacyBunker.cloud - a service build and maintained by the **PranoidGuy.com team**.
+This domain will be used as a privacy portal for your users.

 What are the advantages of this architecture: